bcaffo/ds4ph-bme/README.md

 Course instructor and TA communication: [Teams](https://teams.microsoft.com/l/team/19%3ab2b41e73e5054ec0945f3cf946a54896%40thread.tacv2/conversations?groupId=c0f7b3c4-71a1-46b4-8c0f-bdb732869de0&tenantId=9fa4f438-b1e6-473b-803f-86f8aedf0dec)

-I cannot stress enough the need to be active on Teams for the  class.
+I cannot stress enought the need to be active on Teams for the  class.
 Much of the discussion will occur there.
 New announcements will be made there.

 # Video conferencing links
 Video conferencing links will be sent via the Teams site and initally emails to avoid zoom bombers.